khaihoan1/geohub/README.md

 # User behavior tracking

-User activities such as view a specific service, searching, filtering will be saved into <code>revision_revision</code> table, by running task with Celery.
+User activities such as viewing a specific service, searching, filtering will be saved into <code>revision_revision</code> table, by running task with Celery.